On axiomatic definitions of non-discrete affine buildings: Appendix: Sharpness of axiom (A5)

 The set of points $X_{i+1}$ of the space we want to construct is the union of the sets $X_i'$ and $\A_r \setminus (S^1_r \cup S^2_r)$ for each $r$ in $R$.
 The set of charts $\cA_{i+1}$ is $\cA'_i$ extended with a chart

 for each $r$ in $R$.

 We now claim that $(X_{i+1},\cA_{i+1})$ is $\lambda_{i+1}$-admissible space.
 Conditions (T0) and (T3) are automatically satisfied.
-In order to see conditions (T1) and (T2) note that for any two points $a\in S_q$ and $b \in S_{q'}$, where $q,q'$ are two distinct parallelism classes in $Q$, one has that $a$ and $b$ are not contained in a common apartment by condition (T2) for $(X_i',\cA_i')$.
+In order to see conditions (T1) and (T2) note that for any two points $a\in S_q$ and $b \in S_{q'}$, where $q,q'$ with $(q,q')\in R$\footnote{$q$ and $q'$ are not in the same apartment} are two distinct parallelism classes in $Q$, one has that $a$ and $b$ are not contained in a common apartment by condition (T2) for $(X_i',\cA_i')$.